FallenDeity/discord.py-masterclass/docs/views.md

     There are multiple places to add the dynamic item, you can add it in the `setup_hook` or in one of the cog's `cog_load` methods.
 Just make sure that the dynamic item is added before the bot starts.

-    As of when making this guide, `discord.py==2.4.x` is in development and not released yet.
-So you will have to install the development version of discord.py to use dynamic items.

-    ```bash
-    $ pip install -U git+hhttps://github.com/Rapptz/discord.py
-    ```

 ## Modals

 Modals are how you can prompt users for further detailed input.
 They act as form popups, and work in tandem with interactive components called Text Inputs.
 These inputs can have various formats to accept information from the user on prompt, and use the callback to process that information.
 A modal can only have [`Text Input`](https://discordpy.readthedocs.io/en/stable/interactions/api.html?highlight=view#id3) components.